AlpacaTunnel/alpaca-tunnel/wiki.md

     b3) If dst_id in header does NOT equal the peer's ID, and there are forwarders, then send to the forwarders.

     By applying these rules, we are given the privilege of choosing gateway to the clients.
+And two peers can even do p2p communication via a server.

 #### 3. Routing Optimization